moderndatacompany/dataos.info/docs/index.md

 ## Navigating Documentation

 If you are new to DataOS, dataos.info is your go-to place for getting started with key technical concepts.
-Understanding these will help you develop efficiently with DataOS.
+Understanding these will help you develop data products efficiently with DataOS.
 For experienced developers looking to build solutions, our comprehensive how-to guides and reference docs are available to get you up to speed with data product creation.
 You'll find everything you need right here, whether starting out or diving deep.

-The documentation website features a comprehensive navigation system that ensures users can find the necessary information efficiently.
-The top menu bar includes essential options, providing quick access to key sections.
+The documentation website features a comprehensive navigation systemThe top menu bar includes essential options, providing quick access to key sections.
 A multi-level index is displayed on the left menu, allowing users to easily explore and dive deeper into specific topics within each category.

 ### **Discover the Essentials of DataOS**